Dre Campbell Farm

 If you suspect this, remove the plant immediately.
 To help prevent this, practice crop rotation each year.
 Also, choose disease-resistant varieties when possible.

 Mealybugs could also be the culprit.
-You can get rid of mealybugs organically by spraying the plant with insecticidal soap or neem oil.
+You can control mealybugs organically by spraying the plant with insecticidal soap or neem oil.

 You can read about other ways to deal with leaf curl in the linked article.